-The National Online and Digital Learning Survey is now operated by the Canadian Digital Learning Research Association (CDLRA)/ Association canadienne de recherche sur la formation en ligne (ACRFL), a federally incorporated not-for-profit organization.
-CDLRA/ACFRL receives funding from eCampusOntario, BCcampus, Contact North, Campus Manitoba and private sector companies.
+The National Online and Digital Learning Survey is operated by the Canadian Digital Learning Research Association (CDLRA)/ Association canadienne de recherche sur la formation en ligne (ACRFL), a federally incorporated not-for-profit organization.
+CDLRA/ACFRL receives funding from eCampusOntario, BCcampus, Contact North, Campus Manitoba, Quebec Ministry and private sector companies.

 History of Survey

-In the USA, the Babson Survey Research Group (BSRG) and the Federal Department of Education have been surveying institutions and collecting this kind of data for more than 10 years.
+In the USA, the Babson Survey Research Group (BSRG) and the Federal Department of Education have been surveying pot-secondary institutions and collecting data on online and distance learning for more than 10 years.
 These annual surveys have recorded rapid growth in online learning and identified and informed policies and directions being taken by U.S. universities and colleges.
 Institutional planners, state higher education officials and the media have made heavy use of the annual survey reports.